bob-the-hamster/wander/readme-wander.txt

 NEW IN THIS RELEASE

+  * New battle theme by Cartlemmy (Josh Merritt)
+  * Added a rope-ladder to the roof of Flanat Castle
+  * Removed the unreasonable water-resistance previously Enjoyed by the Myrmidon mini-boss

+RECENT CHANGES

   * Native Windows version with installer!
   * Fixed bug that prevented dismounting the Myrmidon suit
   * Fixed bug that prevented James from talking to you in the